uihoh0/electron-publisher-alioss/README.md

     yarn add -D electron-pulisher-alioss
 ```

-Cause we can now only to pass the configuration to the publisher by using the "custome" provider,  so we need to create a electron-publisher-custome.js under the build-resource-folder(it should be build/ as default) , and export the alioss-publisher by ourself.
+Cause we can now only to pass the configuration to the publisher by using the "custom" provider([ISSUE#3261: Allow pass configuration to custom electron-publisher provider](https://github.com/electron-userland/electron-builder/issues/3261)),  so we need to create a electron-publisher-custome.js under the build-resource-folder(it should be build/ as default) , and export the alioss-publisher by ourself.

 ```js
     // build/electron-publisher-custome.js